sumeru-26/P-Dilemma-Test-Env/README.md

 Prober - Cooperate on the first move and defect on the next two.
 If the opponent responded to the defects with C, defect, otherwise use their previous move.

 JOSS - Same as TFT but cooperates only with 90% probability.

+Last Step Neutral - Always cooperates if the opponent cooperates, and retaliates with 50% probability.